State Agencies | Online Services

 Ohio EPA Division of Materials and Waste Management (DMWM) conducts a survey of each approved health district on an annual basis.
 The purpose of the annual survey is to determine whether the health district that the Director has authorized to implement the Agency’s programs has been meeting program obligations throughout the survey period.

-The Division of Materials and Waste Management (DMWM) has released Early Stakeholder Outreach (ESO) fact sheets for the Industrial Solid Waste (ISW) and Residual Solid Waste (RSW) rules.
-Please see the Early Stakeholder Outreach tab on the non-hazardous waste rules page to view the documents.
+The The Division of Materials and Waste Management (DMWM) has released an interested party draft of Ohio Administrative Code (OAC) 3745-27-12.
+Please see the Interested Party tab on the non-hazardous waste rules page to view the rules.

 The beneficial use program exists to address the increasing interest in using beneficial use byproducts that are otherwise disposed of in landfills.
 Currently materials regulated as "solid wastes" under Ohio Revised Code (ORC) Chapter 3734 may be beneficially used through the Integrated Alternative Waste Management Program (IAWMP).

 The solid waste composting regulations require that a facility obtain a registration, license and/or permit, as applicable.
 Other requirements established by the program include: types of wastes that can be accepted for composting; operational requirements of the facility; and testing requirements for the finished product prior to distribution.

 Construction and Demolition Debris (C&DD) is material resulting from the construction or demolition of man-made structures.
 C&DD does not include any material that is a hazardous waste, infectious waste or material removed from the structure prior to demolition.
 C&DD does not include any solid wastes other than specifically allowed in law and rule.

 C&DD Processing is the receipt or storage of construction and

 demolition debris, or the movement of construction and demolition debris from

 vehicles or containers to a working surface, for purposes of separating the